Checkmk

 1. Preface

 CEE There is already a separate Monitoring Kubernetes article describing the setting up of a monitoring of Kubernetes and its various flavors.
 However, since OpenShift in general and in particular its setup work a bit differently, we have decided to create a separate article for describing the setting up of an OpenShift monitoring and respectively the Kubernetes clusters running in it.
 In the rest of this article, we will refer to these same clusters — for readability and simplicity — as OpenShift clusters.
-Monitoring OpenShift clusters is only possible with the CSE Checkmk Cloud Edition.
+Monitoring OpenShift clusters is only possible with one of the Checkmk commercial editions.

 2. Introduction

 Checkmk helps you to monitor your OpenShift clusters.
-Starting with version 2.2.0, you can use the CSE Checkmk Cloud Edition to monitor the following objects:
+Starting with version 2.3.0, you can use any of our commercial editions to monitor the following objects:

 • Clusters